Live Your Healthy Lifestyle The SANE Way

 Doctors on TV talk shows often discuss healthy lifestyle matters, with an emphasis on weight loss or weight control.
-That’s because overweight and obesity have become a worldwide epidemic.
+That’s because being overweight or obese has become a worldwide epidemic.

 An estimated 30% of the world’s population — more than 2 billion people — is overweight or obese.
 This is an issue because obesity is the underlying cause of many of the world’s most deadly diseases, including type 2 diabetes, heart disease, and stroke.

-But being obese does more than increasing your risk for these diseases.
-It also makes you feel awful, tired, sick.
-It often exposes you to prejudice, ridicule, discrimination.
+But being obese does more than increase your risk for these diseases.
+It also makes you feel awful, tired, and sick.
+It often exposes you to prejudice, ridicule, and discrimination.
 These things hurt your self-esteem and cause shame, which leads to more weight gain and a higher risk of disease.
 You deserve better than that.
 You deserve a SANE healthy lifestyle.

 A healthy lifestyle is composed of the actions one takes to achieve optimum health.
-This refers not just to physical health, but also mental, emotional, and spiritual health.
+This refers not just to physical health but also to mental, emotional, and spiritual health.